 Ph.D.
-Student in Computer Science @ University of Maryland, College Park
+Candidate in Computer Science @ University of Maryland, College Park

-Kyungjun Lee is a 5th-year Ph.D. student in Computer Science at the University of Maryland, College Park, and a member of Human-Computer Interaction Lab and Intelligent Assistant Machines Lab, advised by Hernisa Kacorri.
-Kyungjun has been exploring human intersections with AI, AR, and wearable cameras to design a system that can understand the user's intent.
+Kyungjun Lee is a 6th-year Ph.D. candidate in Computer Science at the University of Maryland, College Park, and a member of Human-Computer Interaction Lab and Intelligent Assistant Machines Lab, advised by Hernisa Kacorri.
+Kyungjun has been exploring human interactions with AI, AR, and wearable cameras to design a system that can capture the user's intent better.
 His Ph.D. dissertation is to design intelligent camera systems to help blind people access their visual surroundings.
-He has also worked in the HCI group at Snap Research and collaborated with Cognitive Assistance Lab at Carnegie Mellon University.
+He has also worked as a research intern in the Lookout team at Google Research and in the HCI group at Snap Research and collaborated with Cognitive Assistance Lab at Carnegie Mellon University.

 Exploring Machine Teaching for Object Recognition with the Crowd